Iron: Direct iron reduction

 Silica is removed by adding a limestone flux as described above.

 Thermite process

 Ignition of a mixture of aluminium powder and iron oxide yields metallic iron via the thermite reaction:

-Fe2O3 + 2 Al -> 2 Fe + Al2O3

 Alternatively pig iron may be made into steel (with up to about 2% carbon) or wrought iron (commercially pure iron).
 Various processes have been used for this, including finery forges, puddling furnaces, Bessemer converters, open hearth furnaces, basic oxygen furnaces, and electric arc furnaces.
 In all cases, the objective is to oxidize some or all of the carbon, together with other impurities.
 On the other hand, other metals may be added to make alloy steels.

+Molten oxide electrolysis

+Molten oxide electrolysis (MOE) uses electrolysis of molten iron oxide to yield metallic iron.
+It is studied in laboratory-scale experiments and is proposed as a method for industrial iron production that has no direct emissions of carbon dioxide.
+It uses a liquid iron cathode, an anode formed from an alloy of chromium, aluminium and iron, and the electrolyte is a mixture of molten metal oxides into which iron ore is dissolved.
+The current keeps the electrolyte molten and reduces the iron oxide.
+Oxygen gas is produced in addition to liquid iron.
+The only carbon dioxide emissions come from any fossil fuel-generated electricity used to heat and reduce the metal.

 Applications

 As structural material

 Iron is the most widely used of all the metals, accounting for over 90% of worldwide metal production.
 Its low cost and high strength often make it the material of choice to withstand stress or transmit forces, such as the construction of machinery and machine tools, rails, automobiles, ship hulls, concrete reinforcing bars, and the load-carrying framework of buildings.
 Since pure iron is quite soft, it is most commonly combined with alloying elements to make steel.